hamkasu/photoverone/replit.md

 - Confirmed Flask server startup on port 5000 with 0.0.0.0 host binding for Replit proxy compatibility
 - Verified frontend accessibility through Replit proxy with proper host configuration allowing all origins
 - Set up production deployment configuration using Gunicorn with autoscale targeting for seamless production deployment
+- Application tested and verified running successfully with professional PhotoVault interface accessible
 - All core components operational: database connections, web server, static file serving, authentication flows, and professional UI
-- Import process completed successfully with all features preserved from original codebase
+- Import process completed successfully with all features preserved from original codebase and ready for use

 ## September 21, 2025 - Email-Based Password Reset Implementation
 - Integrated Replit Mail service for email functionality using official OpenInt API